sanjaiyan-dev/uk-nmsw-ui/docs/form_creator.md

 In your container page, set `isLoading` to `false` in your useState so that on page load it is false.

 Then set it to `true` before TRYing your API call.
 This prevents the submit button starting multiple attempts if a user clicks more than once.

+### keepSessionOnSubmit

+Passed in as `state?.redirectURL ? true : false` this allows the DisplayForm renderer to check if there is a `redirectURL` present in state and persist the session data for use by the next page.

+Usually used for when we redirect users to sign-in if their token becomes invalid, as we want them to be able to return to where they were without loss of data.

+See more in [Single page forms](#single-page-forms) below.

 ### pageHeading